MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 **Memorize:** `D) Increase the cluster size with preemptible worker nodes, and configure them to use graceful decommissioning.`

-**Quick reason:** Increase the cluster size with preemptible worker nodes, and configure them to use graceful decommissioning.

 <details>
 <summary>Full explanation</summary>